Code-Institute-Submissions/tomes2000-devkota_consultancy/README.md

   ![About](documents/about-us.png)

   * Further About - the further about section consists of an image with text below it.
 The reason I've added a further about section is to re-inforce trust with the client by showcasing that this comapny has a many years experience within the industry and therefore can be trusted.
 In addition to this, by including the company's quality guarantee, it showcases to the client that we take quality VERY seriously.
+The image is meant to represent a fictional person, partaking in a fictional project for our fictional consultancy.

   ![Furtherabout](documents/further-about.png)